There will be more than enough to keep everyone occupied and interested throughout the day. We have plenty of activities for young and old alike.

 More recently she has invited a limited number of specially chosen retailers throughout the UK to showcase her range as well as taking her designs direct to the public at select events and festivals.
 We are very lucky to have Bazaar at Tonbridge Calling, Joanna has been an enthusiastic and generous supporter of Tonbridge calling and has fitted us in to her busy summer schedule.

 She is keen to ensure that not only does Bazaar embrace rigorous Fairtrade principles but also that a part of everything she does should benefit local communities.
 She has directly supported the Sandy Gall Afghanistan Appeal, Hope and Homes for Children and Hospice in the Weald as well as indirectly contributing to numerous other charities both in the UK and abroad.

 Next to the exotic festival style marquee the Bazaar crafts tent offers children and adults an opportunity to try wood block printing and other creative art.
 Why not buy a white Tonbridge Calling T shirt and customise it with your own woodblock designs?

 Namaste, I'm Leila, a yoga practitioner & teacher

 Where, no matter what is happening around you, you can remain calm and centred.
-The ancient practice of yoga can bring you to this place, and give you these benefits.”

-“Local project Bear Necessities is all about Hugs, giving bear hugs to children who need a bit of extra support, whatever the reason.
+Giving bear hugs to children who need a bit of extra support, whatever the reason.

-They collect teddy bears – new and pre-loved – and pass them on to vulnerable or troubled children both in the UK and overseas, just: because.
+We collect teddy bears – new and pre-loved – and pass them on to vulnerable or troubled children both in the UK and overseas, just: because.

 Please check out their Just Giving page